y0uichi/redisson-metrics/README.md

 [简体中文](./README.zh-CN.md) | [English](./README.md) | [日本語](./README.ja-JP.md)

-# Redisson-metrics
+# Redisight

-**Redisson-metrics** is an open-source tool focused on monitoring the performance of the Redisson client.
+**Redisight** is an open-source tool focused on monitoring the performance of the Redisson client.
 By collecting and displaying key runtime metrics, it helps developers better understand and optimize their Redis applications.

 ## Features